Skip to main content

 • Setting up and tearing down the secure tunnel.

-Note: BrowserStack Local can only be configured per job and not via global configuration.
+BrowserStack Local can only be configured per job and not via global configuration.

-Enable BrowserStack Local
+Step 1: Enable BrowserStack Local in Jenkinsfile

-• If you are using an externally downloaded binary, you can enter its location at BrowserStack Local Path.
-If left empty, the plugin will automatically download the binary (recommended).
-This is recommended especially if you are using Jenkins in master-slave configurations since the plugin will download the appropriate binary for the build agent OS.
+Keep it blank if you want BrowserStack Local binary to be downloaded at the current working directory of your Jenkins pipeline.
+Keeping it blank is recommended especially if you are using Jenkins in master-slave configurations, since the plugin will download the appropriate binary for the build agent OS.

 The BrowserStack Jenkins plugin sets the following environment variables: